Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Methods

-In SyCo, the Rac1 pathway selectively resets and reactivates parts of the low rank subspace, restoring clean gradient routes for \texttt{unseen task}.
-For a given source task and a given layer, the layer weight is decomposed into a shared base matrix and a task specific low-rank update $\Delta W$ learned via Low-Rank Adaptation (LoRA) \cite{lora}:
+In SyCo, the Rac1 module selectively resets and reactivates parts of the low rank subspace, restoring clean gradient routes for unseen tasks, as is shown in Fig. \ref{fig:rac1}.
+For a given source task and a given layer, the layer weight is decomposed into a shared frozen pre-trained weight matrix $\boldsymbol{W}^{(0)}$ and a task-specific low-rank update $\Delta \boldsymbol{W}$ learned via LoRA: